proshivani/PortfolioWebsite/README.md

 2. Open the index.html file in a web browser to view the website.
 3. Explore the code and customize as needed.

-License:

-This project is licensed under the MIT License.
-Feel free to use and modify it for personal or commercial purpose.